stanislavlia/42_FdF/README.md

  - Fix rotation (now the model gradually decreases as it rotates)
  - Make colors more diverse and beautiful
  - Computation optimization
+ - Make the project cross-platform (Now it works only on MacOS)

 Feel free to provide any other suggestions on how to improve the project